-It wasn’t a Friday like any other.
-The boy’s day began at 6:30 a.m. with the familiar ringing of his alarm clock, waking him up for another day of school.
-But this afternoon, he and his mother would drive to Bremen-Oslebshausen — to the prison where his father was serving his sentence.
+29 August 2025, Bremen Prison (Germany) — It wasn’t an ordinary Friday.
+The boy’s day began at 6:30 a.m. with the familiar ring of his alarm clock, waking him for another day of school.
+But that afternoon, he and his mother would drive to Bremen-Oslebshausen — to the prison where his father is serving his sentence.

 He hadn’t seen his father in months.
-The regular visits were difficult for him.
-The cold atmosphere, the guards, the sterile rooms — all of it filled him with unease.
+Regular visits were always difficult for him: the cold atmosphere, the guards, the sterile rooms — all of it filled him with unease.
 The prison scared him.
-But today was no ordinary visit.
-Today was “Game with Mom and Dad” day.
+But today was different.
+Today was ‘Game with Mom & Dad’ day.

-A day that marks the conclusion of a journey, we call it a project, the GWMD project to be precise, carried out in prison by Hoppenbank e.V., a COPE member in Germany, which has proved to be a very effective tool for creating quite intense moments of strengthening and maintaining the bond between children and their imprisoned parents.
+This day marked the conclusion of the GWMD project, carried out in the prison by Hoppenbank e.V., a COPE member in Germany.
+The project has proven to be a powerful tool for creating meaningful moments that strengthen and preserve the bond between children and their imprisoned parents.

 His mother picked him up after school.
-Shortly before the start, they passed through the prison gate and entered the waiting room for visitors.
-Five families had gathered there – mothers with children of all ages, from babies, the youngest is 5 months old, in their arms to teenagers like him.
-There was a quiet excitement in the air.
+Shortly before the start, they passed through the prison gate and entered the visitors’ waiting room.
+Five families had gathered there — mothers with children of all ages, from babies as young as five months to teenagers like him.
+A quiet excitement filled the air.

-A social worker from Hoppenbank greeted them and led them through the corridors and across the courtyard.
-The boy noticed something reassuring: the staff had their own keys.
-They were not followed by uniformed guards.
-This small detail made the place seem less like a prison.
+A social worker from Hoppenbank greeted them and guided the group through the corridors and across the courtyard.
+The boy noticed something reassuring: the staff carried their own keys, and no uniformed guards accompanied them.
+That small detail made the place feel less like a prison.

 The fathers were already waiting in the gym.
 His father stood there in full sportswear, smiling.
 Benches had been set up in an adjoining room and snacks and drinks had been provided.
 But the boy wasn’t interested in food.
 He wanted to play.

-They sweated, joked, and swore playfully.
+They sweated, joked and swore playfully.
 His mother watched from the sidelines and smiled broadly.
 In that moment, surrounded by movement and laughter, the boy forgot where they were.
-He forgot the walls, the uniforms, the silence of separation.
+He forgot the walls, the uniforms and the silence of separation.

 For a few precious hours, they were just a family again.